ingomohr/ingomohr/README.md

 - 👋 Hi, I’m @ingomohr
 - 👀 I’m interested in 💻, 🎹, 🪴, 🎥, 🚶, (🏠 o.t. 🐉)
 - 🌱 I’m currently learning how to grow _Ficus benjamina_ from cuttings
-- 💞️ I’m looking to collaborate on any interesting open source projects with a welcoming community
+- 💞️ I like to collaborate on open source projects with a welcoming community
 - 📫 How to reach me: <a href="https://twitter.com/messages/compose?recipient_id=186790931"
   class="twitter-dm-button" data-screen-name="@IMore73">
 DM me on Twitter</a>